neuranna/annaivanova/content/publication/benn-2023-language/index.md

 ---
-title: No evidence for a special role of language in feature-based categorization
+title: The language network is not engaged in object categorization
 date: '2021-03-01'
 publishDate: '2022-09-17T21:47:51.983853Z'
 authors: